stanwarri/picnic/README.md

 Tasks names must have a prefix, e.g. th_, thumb_, th-something_, etc.

-When the file does not exist, the .htaccess (or the router in laravel) automatically binds the request to *Pixilate*, where the new image will be generated if the task name is valid (and allowed) and the original file exists in the parent folder.
+When the file does not exist, the .htaccess (or the router in laravel) automatically binds the request to *Postimage*, where the new image will be generated if the task name is valid (and allowed) and the original file exists in the parent folder.

-When it's done *Pixilate* will refresh the request so the HTTP server can handle and send the new image.
+When it's done *Postimage* will refresh the request so the HTTP server can handle and send the new image.
 If there's some errors or the request is not valid, a 404 error with an empty body is sent.

-Check the `demo/pixilate.php` file and **navigate to the demo/index.html page** to see the possibilities.
+Check the `demo/postimage.php` file and **navigate to the demo/index.html page** to see the possibilities.

-*Pixilate* comes with many predefined actions, but you can create your own.
+*Postimage* comes with many predefined actions, but you can create your own.

-Of course, the 'demo/images' folder is only for demonstration purposes, you can use *Pixilate* with any folders.
+Of course, the 'demo/images' folder is only for demonstration purposes, you can use *Postimage* with any folders.